|Name||Alaska State Department of Education and Early Dev|

 |3.
 Is the designated agency contracting CAP services?||Yes|

 |4.
 If yes, name of contracting agency:||Disability Law Center of Alaska|

 Provide a description of all CAP positions (see instructions)

-Type of position Full—time equivalent % of year position filled Person—years Professional Full—time 0.88 100% 0.88 Part—time Vacant 0.20 0% 0.20 Clerical Full—time Part—time Vacant DLC utilizes a number of attorney and non—attorney advocates in three offices in the state to achieve statewide coverage.
-DLC’s staffing arrangement provides for 1.08 full—time equivalent employees, with 6 employees in Anchorage (1.01 FTE), 1 employee in Fairbanks (.05 FTE), and 1 employee in Juneau (.02 FTE).
+The Alaska CAP utilizes several attorney and non-attorney advocates in three offices in the state to achieve statewide coverage.
+The P&A’s staffing arrangement provides for 1.06 full-time equivalent employees, with 8 employees in Anchorage (.99 FTE), 1 employee in Fairbanks (.05 FTE), and 1 employee in Juneau (.02 FTE).
 The advocates in Juneau and Fairbanks respond to I&R requests, provide individual advocacy assistance, and conduct outreach in their communities.
-In the Anchorage office, an Intake Specialist takes the initial call, obtains information and/or paperwork, and passes the matter on to the advocates for assessment.
+In the Anchorage office, an Intake Specialist takes the initial call, obtains information and/or paperwork, and passes the matter on to the CAP advocates for assessment.
 Individuals seeking CAP services can do so by contacting any of the three offices or submit an email request.
-The Anchorage office also maintains a statewide toll—free 800 number for individuals outside of these three hub communities.
+The Anchorage office also maintains a statewide toll-free 800 number for individuals outside of these three hub communities.